aamrlyman/CibusPlanning-Frontend/README.md

 The styling and design were a product of many conversations between me and my wife.

 ## CI/CD
-I am using github workflows view AWS Amplify to automatically build and deploy the app whenever there is a change made to the `main` branch.
+I am using github workflows via AWS Amplify to automatically build and deploy the app whenever there is a change made to the `main` branch.

 ## Project Status
 This project is feature complete and in current use by my wife and me.
 There are many things I hope to add as time goes on such as mobile friendly interface, chatGPT, "like" and search options for meals and more.